jannesep/protee-gspro-startup/README.md

    ```powershell
    Copy-Item samsung_auth.example.json samsung_auth.json
    ```
    Then populate with your actual OAuth tokens from SmartThings.
+For help getting the initial tokens, check [this](https://levelup.gitconnected.com/smartthings-api-taming-the-oauth-2-0-beast-5d735ecc6b24) for help

 5. **Run the script**
    ```powershell
    .\start-simulator.ps1
    ```
+   Instructions for Task Scheduler for automatic startup on login below

 ## Configuration